aws-ia/terraform-elastic-cloud/examples/vault/readme.md

 2. Provide the key values to the variables in the <your file name>.tfvars file:

-  **Note**: You can provide key values to the <your file name>.tfvars in other ways.
-For more information, refer to the [Assigning Values to Root Module Variables](https://www.terraform.io/language/values/variables) section in the Terraform documentation.
+  > Note: You can provide key values to the <your file name>.tfvars in other ways.
+For more, see [Assigning Values to Root Module Variables](https://www.terraform.io/language/values/variables) section in the Terraform documentation.

   ```
   name = "Elasticsearch Cluster"
   local_elasticsearch_url = ""
-  vault_address = "your local Elastic cluster URL>"
+  vault_address = "Your Vault Server URL"
   vault_ess_path = "secret/<your path>"
   vault_aws_path = "secret/<your path>"
   apikey = "hashicorp/vault"